Tractor trailer driver killed in crash that blocked highway for hours, SC cops say

 The collision happened at about 6 p.m. at the 94 mile marker on the eastbound side of I-20, said Master Trooper Mitchell Ridgeway of the South Carolina Highway Patrol.
 That’s in the Camden area of Kershaw County.

-Both a 2019 International tractor trailer and a 2010 Freighliner tractor trailer were driving east on I-20, according to Ridgeway.
-The 2019 truck was slowing for traffic when it was hit in the rear by the 2010 semi, Ridgeway said.
+Both a 2019 International tractor trailer and a 2010 Freighliner tractor trailer driven by Flores were heading east on I-20, according to Ridgeway.
+The 2019 truck was slowing for traffic in a construction zone when it was hit in the rear by the 2010 semi that was carrying lumber, the coroner’s office said.

 The 2019 tractor trailer driver was hurt and taken to Prisma Health Richland hospital, Ridgeway said.
 Further information on that driver’s condition was not available.